 While that’s quite a comprehensive list, the main thing to remember is that it’s working with your TV (or Fire TV input) and not with any device connected via HDMI.
 That’s great if you watch shows via the aerial and the set’s own interface, but it means that if you use a cable box (or set-top box if you’re not in America), then Alexa won’t have direct control over it.

 It is possible that your connected device will have its own Alexa integration.
-Devices including Fios (opens in new tab), Frontier (opens in new tab), and Xbox (opens in new tab) are all compatible.
+Devices including Fios, Frontier, and Xbox are all compatible.
 Still, they each require a separate setup, so check to see if the product you want to control is supported and enable it through the Alexa app.

 Freelance contributor Alan has been writing about tech for over a decade, covering phones, drones and everything in between.
 Previously Deputy Editor of tech site Alphr, his words are found all over the web and in the occasional magazine too.
 He often writes for T3 and Tom's Guide.
 When not weighing up the pros and cons of the latest smartwatch, you'll probably find him tackling his ever-growing games backlog.
 Or, more likely, playing Spelunky for the millionth time.